-The consistent impoundment levels, run-of-river operation, and minimum flow requirement minimize Project-impacts on water quality.
+The limited (1.3 ft) allowable impoundment fluctuation, run-of-river operation, and minimum flow requirement minimize Project impacts on water quality.
 A review of the FERC eLibrary and the Applicant's annual compliance letters to LIHI, indicated that no issues related to water quality have occurred at the Project during the previous LIHI certification period.